juaestiv/connect-chat-resources/README.md

 # Create Lambda integration for customer identification.
 ## Create a DynamoDB Table
+Open the AWS Console and navigate to DynamoDB.
+Select "Tables" from left hand tree and click over "Create a Table".

+Create a table with the following properties
+Table Name | customerLookup
+Primary Key | phoneNum

 * Name of the table: customerLookup
 * Primary Key: phoneNum